freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 980.1

 Run your script if you want to see the output.
-It should print one of the senteces if the random number is less than 46.
+It should print one of the sentences if the random number is less than 46.
 It may take a couple tries.
 Add another `elif`, below the last one, that uses double square brackets to check if the number variable is less than 61.
 If it is, use your two variables to print `The next number is, G:<number>`

 #### HINTS